Deb Austrus and her husband Cas are beloved members of the Eel River Valley who have now found themselves facing an unseen evil for the third time.

 With the wedding of their daughter Cassie on the horizon, Deb could only respond to her doctor, “Well, let's get started.
 I have a wedding to plan,” reflecting the true grit that has carried her over the past three years.

 ”30 doctor's appointments, six chemo infusions, six neulasta shots, and numerous other scans and tests we had the most beautiful wedding ever,” said Cas Austrus.
-The wedding was still swirling in their minds when only four days later Deb started her 33 radiation treatments that would eat up the
+The wedding was still swirling in their minds when only four days later Deb started her 33 radiation treatments that would eat up the rest of 2010.

 The following year would prove one of healing from the unimaginable mental and physical strain of treatments.
 Christmas came into view and so did weakness in Deb's right arm and leg.
 With a heavy heart and a trip to the ER, tests revealed a brain tumor.
 In true form, Deb responded: “Well, I kicked this thing once, let's go!”